amerus/Stack-Overflow-Tags/README.md

 ### Widget Controls and Graphs

 Left panel widgets interact with the graphs on the right.
 Right panel has three graphs separated by tabs.
-The same widgetsinteract with all of the application graphs.
+The same widgets interact with all of the application graphs.
 Note: Right panel graphs also have several interactive features.
 Try hovering your mouse over the graph lines or the icons directly above the graphs.

 ### Preliminary Findings